monvilafer/py-rot/README.md

 # py-rot
-Simple ROT ciphering and deciphering tool written with python and pyQt.
+Simple ROT ciphering and deciphering tool written with python for logic and pyQt for GUI.
+Implements a custom dictionary